iselapp/documentation/config/web/readme.md

 2. Run the scraper script with the configuration file as an argument:

    ```
-   python scraper.py
+   python scraper.py <config_path>
    ```

-3. The script will show all the configuration files available.
+   Replace `<config_path>` with the path to the desired JSON configuration file.

-4. After choosing the configuration file the script will execute the scraping instructions and save the results in the specified output directory.
+3. The script will execute the scraping instructions and save the results in the specified output directory.

 Remember to adjust the selectors and structure based on the specific website you're scraping.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../../LICENSE)
+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.